This DPA is for illustrative purposes only. To request an executable version of this DPA,

 |(a)||“Agreement” means Outpost's Terms of Service, which govern the provision of Services to Customer, as such terms may be updated by Palo Alto Software from time to time.|

-|(c)||“Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.
+|(c)||“Controller” means the natural or legal person, public authority, agency, or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data;|

-|(f)||“GDPR” or “General Data Protection Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the Processing of personal data and on the Free Movement of Such Data, and Repealing Directive 95/46/EC,” as may be amended from time to time;|
+|(f)||“GDPR” or “General Data Protection Regulation” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 “on the Protection of Natural Persons with Regard to the Processing of Personal Data and on the Free Movement of Such Data, and Repealing Directive 95/46/EC,” as may be amended from time to time;|

-|(h)||“Personal Data Breach” means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data which Palo Alto Software Processes on behalf of the Customer in connection with the Agreement;|
+|(h)||“Personal Data Breach” means any breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data which Palo Alto Software Processes on behalf of the Customer in connection with the Agreement;|

-|(j)||“Processing” (or any cognate terms) means any operation or set of operations which is performed on data or on sets of data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction or erasure of Personal Data.
+|(j)||“Processing” (or any cognate terms) means any operation or set of operations which is performed on data or on sets of data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction;|

-|(k)||“Processor” means a natural or legal person, public authority, agency or other body which Processes Personal Data on behalf of the Controller.
+|(k)||“Processor” means a natural or legal person, public authority, agency, or other body which processes Personal Data on behalf of the Controller;|